 When investing time and money into baking you should always use a recipe that is tested and reliable.
 Never change the original directions and use only the ingredients listed on the recipe.
 Often the failure of a baked item is due to improper substitutions or altered directions.

-All Swans down recipes are tested, and we guarantee they will be to your satisfaction.
+All Swans Down Cake Flour recipes are tested, and we guarantee they will be to your satisfaction.